 A Gift to Your Extended Family and Friends

 During a divorce it can be critically important to lean on your friends and extended family members.
 You can help your support group be there for you by taking the best possible care of yourself.
 Many people going though divorce find themselves temporarily unable to talk about or focus on anything but the trauma they are going through.
 If this sounds like you, don’t beat yourself up; it’s perfectly normal.
 Do keep in mind, however, that even those who love you the most will eventually reach the end of their tolerance for venting.
 Everyone stands to benefit if you can take the temperature down a notch and make your divorce as non-contentious as possible.
 Choosing mediation can give both you and those you rely on most a more peaceful and joyful holiday season.

 Remember that a New Year is on the Horizon

 If you aren’t sure that mediation is for you, or if you have decided to mediate, but you still can’t seem to relax and let go of holiday stress, then keep your eye on what comes at the end of the season: A bright New Year!
 There is no better time for a fresh start than the beginning of a year.
 Celebrate by making a New Year’s resolution right now to focus on your own happiness.
 There will be brighter days ahead!

-If you are ready to discuss mediation with one of our trained and experienced divorce mediators, contact us today for a free consultation.
+If you are ready to discuss mediation with one of our trained and experienced divorce mediators, contact us today for an initial consultation.